osmandapp/docs/content/osmand/plugins/contour-lines.md

 {% ios%}

-In the **iOS** version, for the available packages of maps to download, go to: {% data variables.ios-values.menu %} → {% data variables.ios-values.res_mapsres %} → {% data variables.ios-values.res_worldwide %} and select the required country, and/or region.
+In the **iOS** version, to download any of the available packages of maps, go to: {% data variables.ios-values.menu %} → {% data variables.ios-values.res_mapsres %} → {% data variables.ios-values.res_worldwide %} and select the required country, and/or region.

 ![Contour lines download iOS](/assets/images/plugins/contour-lines/contour_lines_plugin_download_ios.png)